 Annual Registration.
 The former one-time registration and annual reporting scheme is replaced with a new annual registration requirement.
-An organization subject to the Act is now required to file an annual application for registration which must include: (i) a Form PCUREG-01, Charitable Organization Registration Application; (ii) an annual registration fee of \$50; (iii) a copy of the Internal Revenue Service Form 990, Form 990-EZ or Form 990-PF (whichever is applicable) for its most recently completed fiscal year; and (iv) if the organization reported on the IRS form that it had gross revenue in excess of \$200,000 for such year (not including grants or fees from government agencies or the revenue derived from funds held in trust for the benefit of the organization), an audit report of a certified public accountant (which report can relate to the IRS form or to a separate set of audited financial statements).
-An application for registration shall be deemed approved unless the DCP notifies the organization within ten days after receipt of the application for registration application, but must file the appeal within seven days of the notice of noncompliance.
+An organization subject to the Act is now required to file an annual application for registration which must include: (i) a registration statement; (ii) a fee of \$25; and (iii) an annual financial report for the organization, including a financial statement (which must be accompanied by an audit report of a certified public accountant if the organization had gross revenue in excess of \$200,000 for such year, not including grants or fees from government agencies or the revenue derived from funds held in trust for the benefit of the organization).
+An application for registration shall be deemed approved unless the DCP notifies the organization within ten days after receipt of the application for registration that the application is not in compliance with the Act.
+An organization can appeal a rejection of its registration application, but must file the appeal within seven days of the notice of noncompliance.
 The DCP must then hold a hearing within seven days of receipt of the appeal, and render a determination no more than three days after such hearing.

 Due Date and Penalty.
 The annual application for registration is due no later than five months after the end of such organization's fiscal year.
 Upon written request and good cause shown, the DCP can grant an extension of time, not to exceed 180 days, for the filing of an organization's annual financial report (during which time the previous registration will remain in effect).
-A request for an extension of time must be made prior to the expiration of the current registration, and must include: (i) the organization's Connecticut Charities Registration Number; (ii) the name and address of the organization; (iii) the organization's federal employer identification number; (iv) the date the current registration expires; and (v) the number of days of extension requested.
 An untimely registration application is subject to a late fee of \$25 for each month, or part thereof, the application is late (other than any month for which an extension has been granted).
 The DCP also can require an organization to file an annual financial report for each year it was required, but failed, to file an application for registration or an annual financial report.